 If you now get a MICROBIT drive on your computer, test it with our little smiley test program by flashing the .hex file to your MICROBIT drive.
 Wait for the yellow LED on the back to stop flashing, and then you should get a smiley face on your micro:bit.

 If you find your compass or accelerometer isn’t working in the way you expect it to, it may be a result of recent software updated to support the micro:bit motion sensor revision.
 Modifications have been made to the underlying software that supports the compass and accelerometer, so you may need to update your hex file.

 If you're still having compass troubles, check out our tips for calibration.

 If you have been using your micro:bit with Bluetooth and flashing programs over the Bluetooth from your phone or tablet, there is a small chance that you might have interrupted the code transfer process while this was happening.
 Follow the steps above then try the Bluetooth pairing process again (note that re-flashing a micro:bit over USB will make it forget it's Bluetooth pairing).

-The only other thing to consider, is whether you were holding the reset button at the back at the time you copied the program onto the micro:bit - if you were, this would have put the micro:bit into maintenance mode (a new MAINTENANCE drive would appear in your file manager).
+If you were accidentlaly holding the reset button at the back at the time you copied the program onto the micro:bit - if you were, this would have put the micro:bit into maintenance mode (a new MAINTENANCE drive would appear in your file manager).
 Also if you had pressed this button while powering it up (even after you loaded the .hex file), the micro:bit would go into this special maintenance mode and would not accept user code.
 If this is the case, power down the micro:bit and re connect the power, being sure not to press the reset button at the back as you are doing this, and the MICROBIT drive should re appear.

 Keywords for search: not working, faulty, bluetooth, not responding, problem, fault, broken